What you can get

 - Practice in a legal and ethical manner.

-The Davidson County Community College Pharmacy Technology program is accredited by: the American Society of Health-System Pharmacists (ASHP), 7272 Wisconsin Avenue, Bethesda, MD 20814, 866.279.0681, ACPE (Accreditation Council for Pharmacy Education)
+The Davidson County Community College Pharmacy Technology program is accredited by ACPE (Accreditation Council for Pharmacy Education) and by the American Society of Health-System Pharmacists (ASHP), 7272 Wisconsin Avenue, Bethesda, MD 20814, 866.279.0681.

 In addition to DCCC requirements and course objectives, there are professional standards that encompass communication, motor skills, sensory and cognitive ability and professional conduct that are essential for the competent study and practice of pharmacy technology.
 Technical standards are published in the application for admission to health programs and the General Catalog/Student Handbook.